Trace Reconstruction with Language Models: Multiple sequence alignment target

 We then compute \( \hat{\vx} \) by performing a column-wise majority vote over the aligned traces.
 The $j$-th entry of the estimated sequence $\hat{\vx}$ can be calculated as

 where $\bm{1}(\cdot)$ denotes the indicator function.

-We evaluate the following targets for the trace reconstruction: candidate prediction (CPRED) as described in Section \ref{sec:method}, the MSA target as given in Equation \eqref{eq:msa_target} and a NESTED alignment target, where we perform a token-wise nesting of the ground-truth alignment $\text{MSA}\big(\vy_1,\dots,\vy_N\big)$.
-All deep learning models are trained under a fixed compute budget of \(1.0 \times 10^{20}\) FLOPs.
+We evaluate the following targets for trace reconstruction: candidate prediction (CPRED) as described in Section \ref{sec:method}, the MSA target as given in Equation \eqref{eq:msa_target}, and a NESTED alignment target, where we perform a token-wise nesting of the ground-truth alignment $\text{MSA}\big(\vy_1,\dots,\vy_N\big)$.
+All deep-learning models are trained under a fixed compute budget of \(1.0 \times 10^{20}\) FLOPs.
 We also evaluate MUSCLE to compare neural network-based alignment to dynamic programming-based alignment.

-Figure~\ref{fig:find_best_target} shows reconstruction distances for all target types.
-The candidate prediction (CPRED) target achieves the best overall performance.
+Figure~\ref{fig:find_best_target} shows Levenshtein distances $d_L$ for all target types.
+The CPRED target achieves the best overall performance.
 In contrast, alignment-based targets require longer context lengths and cannot be used for fine-tuning, as ground-truth alignments are generally unavailable for real-world data.